 Keeping Families Safe: DUI

-According to the National Highway Traffic Safety Administration, almost 30 people in the U.S. die every day in drunk driving crashes.
-While alcohol is the most common substance, drugs can also contribute to accidents.
+On average, two in three people will be involved in a drunk driving crash in their lifetime.1 While alcohol is the most common substance, drugs can also contribute to accidents.
 There is no excuse for choosing to drive while impaired.
 Help stop impaired driving by learning about and raising awareness of the issue.
 Read and share the following facts and tips to have a safer driving experience:

 - Make a plan before your night out, coordinate with a designated driver, set up a rider share app, or look up what public transportation is available.